WarcraftPriests/sl-shadow-priest/README.md

 1. Run `pip install -r requirements.txt` in order for the scripts to work.
 2. Edit and confirm config in `config.yml`, this controls how profiles are built, sims are ran, and aggregated.
 See the [wiki](https://github.com/WarcraftPriests/sl-shadow-priest/wiki/Config-File) for more information.

+### Full Suite
+To run every folder of sims for composite and dungeons, you can simply run `python suite.py`.
+This will go through each and every sim folder and sim for each type based on `config.yml` for each sim.
+By default this currently excludes `apl`, `gear`, and `talent-builds` (can be altered by passing a list to `--exclude`).
+This script keeps track of state via `internal/suite.csv` to know which sims it has run already for that suite run.
+This means if you start the suite and then stop/restart it later it will pick up where it left off.
+To start a new, clean run you just pash the `--fresh` argument.
+When using this command there is no reason to run the other two scripts below unless you are looking to do one off sims.

 ### Create profiles
-1. Run `python profiles.py dir/ [--ptr, --dungeons, --talents [am, stm, hv], --covenant [kyrian, necrolord, night_fae, venthyr]]` for the directory you want to sim.
+1. Run `python profiles.py dir/ [--ptr, --dungeons, --talents [am, hv], --covenant [kyrian, necrolord, night_fae, venthyr]]` for the directory you want to sim.
 Current talent options are indicated by the config keys under: `builds`.
 If you don't specify `talents` or `covenant` and that sim uses it based on config, all combinations will be automatically generated.

 ### Simulate
 #### Use raidbots
 1. To run the sim in Raidbots create `api_secrets.py` inside the root directory.
 Set `api_key = 'XXX'`.
 2. By default if a file already exists in `output/` or if the weight in `internal/weights.py` is 0, sim.py will skip it.
-3. To run the sims use `python sim.py dir/ [--iterations 10000, --dungeons, --talents [am, hv, stm]]` where `dir/` is the sim directory you want to sim.
+3. To run the sims use `python sim.py dir/ [--iterations 10000, --dungeons, --talents [am, hv]]` where `dir/` is the sim directory you want to sim.
 If you don't specify `talents` or `covenant` and that sim uses it based on config, all combinations will be automatically generated.
 4. Based on config keys in `analyze` markdown, csv, and json will be generated for the aggregated sims.
 These will output separate files for Composite, Single Target, or Dungeon sims.
 You can find all output files in the `results/` folder in any sim folder.

 #### Use local simc